+Minnesota Department of Natural Resources officials spot treated those locations with herbicides in an attempt to contain the invasive plant, and the treatments probably did slow the spread.
 It appears, however, that the Eurasian water milfoil (EWM) has won the battle as other patches have been discovered in the lake.

 "We pretty much are seeing (EWM) in many areas of the lake," said DNR Area Fisheries Supervisor Doug Schultz, who is based in Walker.
 "We're continuing to treat harbors just to limit its spread to other waters but (EWM) has certainly made the rounds in Leech Lake."

 Eurasian water milfoil has taken root in Leech Lake and, unfortunately, is gradually becoming part of the lake's ecosystem.
 The lake's user groups are dealing with the invasive plant and are making the best of the situation.
 The key to living with EWM, however, is preventing any other invasive species to complicate the picture.